Memories of Madurai

 I had no intention of becoming an entrepreneur.
 Born to salaried class parents in the 90s, running a business was something that certain families did.
 In India then, entrepreneurship seemed to follow bloodlines.
 The path laid out to me was simple: study hard, get a stable job, climb the corporate ladder.

 In college I loved that intersection where technology could meet unbridled creativity, those moments when code could build something beautiful or solve real problems.
-But ultimately, I found that secure job at an MNC, wrote boring code, managed teams, collected my paycheck – walking the expected path.
+But ultimately, I found that secure job at an MNC, wrote boring code, managed teams, collected my paycheck and walked the expected path.

 The Rollercoaster Years

 I found myself in NYC, building products in the capital of the world.
-The lows were dramatic - I was part of a product launch at Disrupt TechCrunch which was almost laughed off stage.
+The lows were dramatic.
+I was part of a product launch at Disrupt TechCrunch which was almost laughed off stage.
 The drive back through the streets of NYC afterward was the longest I've ever experienced, with every minute stretching into eternity.
+Worked for months without making a salary.
 We faced directionless bankruptcy before having to rebuild the company from scratch.

 It was exhilarating.
 It was exhausting.
 And somewhere along the way, I realized I already had great stories to tell my grandkids someday which honestly to me mattered more than the money I earned.